maxhaesslein/dreamers/README.md

 Live audioreactive visuals on a Raspberry Pi 4, written in Python3 and OpenCV.
 Currently a work in progress.

-See [here](https://www.maxhaesslein.de/visual/objects/the-dreamers/) for a video of the previous version 3.
-This will be updated soon.
+See [here](https://www.maxhaesslein.de/visual/objects/the-dreamers/) for a video and additional information.

 This is a personal project and may be a bit finicky to set up.
-Your best bet is a Raspberry Pi 4 with Raspberry Pi OS Lite 32-bit.
-You need to install some dependencies with:

 ## Installation

+Use a fresh Raspberry Pi OS Lite 32-bit installation on a Raspberry Pi 4 or later (otherwise, you need to set the resolution to 640×480 or lower).
 Install required dependencies with:

 ```bash
 sudo apt install python3-opencv python3-pyaudio python3-aubio xserver-xorg xinit
 ```

-Then download or clone this repo, extract it into `~/dreamers` and add videofiles in a `footage/` subfolder.
+Then download or clone this repo, extract it into `~/dreamers` (this path is hardcoded at some places, if you want to use another path, change the code accordingly) and add videofiles in a `footage/` subfolder.
 Then start everything by calling the `start` file.

 The videofiles should be h.264 encoded.
 The sweetspot is 1280x720px at 24/25/30 fps on a Raspberry Pi 4, without heavy effects.
 Don't mix resolutions or framerates.